gdiaz384/py3TranslateLLM/README.md

     1. The spreadsheet file is written to output, and a final backup.xlsx file is written.
     1. Outdated?: `postWritingToFileDictionary` is considered.
 This file is mostly intended to fix encoding errors when doing baseEncoding -> unicode -> baseEncoding conversions for .csv files since codec conversions are not lossless.

-#### Regarding chararacterNames.csv:
+#### Regarding revertAfterTranslation.csv:

-- Update: Maybe this should be renamed to revertAfterTranslation.csv?
-- The `chararacterNames.csv` dictionary is somewhat overloaded and the name does not match its full functionality perfectly.
+- The `revertAfterTranslation.csv` dictionary is somewhat overloaded and the name does not match its full functionality perfectly.
 Nor is it a perfect solution to the problem it was intended to solve.
 - The actual functionality is as follows:
     1. Entries in the first column of this dictionary will be replaced with the entries for the second column prior to text getting translated.
     2. After the translated text returns, every entry matching the second column will be replaced back to the text in the first column.